ncahyadi/PC-CV_ITB20_Database/README.md

    a.
 The origin of the video\
    The video should be a legal video.\
    The video taken from entrance gate, coridor (should meet the frame information's requirements), and other places as many as you could find.\
    b.
+Quality\
+   The video should have a good quality (no corrupted file)\
+   No virus infected files\
+   c.
 Camera positioning\
    Video should taken from inclined camera.
 ![](inclined_camera_position.JPG)\
    Example:\
 ![](positioning.png)\
 taken from : HDSecurityStore. url:https://www.youtube.com/watch?v=-IvBKBx0UBo&t=66s \
 \
-   b.
+   d.
 Frame rates per second
    The videos sould have more than 12 fps.
-   c.
+   e.
 File's format
    For uniformity purposes, the videos should in mp4/avi format.
 3. Frame's Information\
    a.
 Object Flows\